 Investments are stated at fair value, which is the amount at which an investment could be exchanged in a current transaction between willing parties.
-Fair values are based on quoted market prices.
 No investments are reported at amortized cost.
 Adjustments necessary to record investments at fair value are recorded in the operating statement as increases or decreases in investment income.
 The difference between the bank statement balance and carrying value is due to outstanding checks and/or deposits in transit.